Skip to content

 If you need help today

 If you or your child is in immediate danger, call 911 if it is safe to do so.
-If abuse is part of the situation, contact the Domestic Violence Hotline by call, chat, or text when you can do that safely.
-If you are without shelter tonight, use HUD’s Find Shelter tool and call 211 for local shelter, motel voucher, outreach, or coordinated-entry instructions.
+If abuse, stalking, or control is part of the problem, contact the Domestic Violence Hotline from a safer phone or device when you can.
+If you are in a mental health or substance-use crisis, call or text 988 Lifeline for crisis support.

 Where to start